onflow/fcl-js/packages/fcl-core/src/exec/query.md

 The function will be passed two values (`arg` and `t`) for us to construct our return value in a way that FCL understands.
 The first value is a function called `arg`, it is going to take our value and our type and build out the underlying argument.
 The second value is an object that includes a corresponding type constructor for every valid cadence type we can pass in as an argument.
-Writing it out in text makes it so much more complicated than it is, just remember we need to tell the query the order of the arguments (the array) and the type of each argument (`t`), that requires a special datastructure that you shouldn't need to care about so that is hidden in a function (`arg`).
+Writing it out in text makes it so much more complicated than it is, just remember we need to tell the query the order of the arguments (the array) and the type of each argument (`t`), that requires a special data structure that you shouldn't need to care about so that is hidden in a function (`arg`).

 As an example lets look at our first argument passed into the public `main` function (`a: Int`), and say we want its value to be `7`.
 Because it is the first argument, it should be the first argument returned in the array.